andreago9/MathCorpus-LAHefferon/README.md

 | 23       | .            | .             | PUNCT                | .                  | PunctType=Peri                       | 13      | punct               | _                |

-We want statistics of the corpus, done for each book, so we need a lot of annotations.
+We want statistics of the corpus, done for each book, so we can create a (somewhat) verified big corpus of mathematical texts.